Bolivian nationality law: History

 The independent Bolivian Republic was proclaimed in 1825 and the founding Constitution of 1826 abolished slavery, granting nationality, but not citizenship to former slaves.
 It defined as Bolivians, those born in the territory.
-Its first civil code, known as the Código Santa Cruz (Santa Cruz Code or the Holy Cross Code), was structured on a literal translation of the Civil Code of France, rather than being based on Spanish civil laws.
+Its first civil code, known as the Código Santa Cruz (Santa Cruz Code), was structured on a literal translation of the Civil Code of France, rather than being based on Spanish civil laws.
 Enacted in 1830, it provided that a wife must obey her husband, live where he chose to reside, and had no protection under the law from domestic violence.
 Upon marriage, regardless of whether the husband's country granted his wife nationality, a woman lost her Bolivian nationality.
 Married women could not independently nationalize or relinquish their nationality.
 Under no circumstances could a Bolivian woman convey derivative nationality upon her husband.
 If a woman had lost her nationality because of marriage, she could repatriate only if her husband died, she had established residence in Bolivia, and she declared her intent to reestablish herself as a Bolivian national.

 Foreign women marrying Bolivian nationals automatically derived Bolivian nationality and a foreign man's choice to naturalize as a Bolivian, automatically changed his wife's nationality.
 Under no circumstances did marriage affect a Bolivian man's nationality.
 A widow of a Bolivian national retained her derivative nationality unless she chose to regain her former nationality or left the country.
 If a Bolivian man chose to relinquish his nationality, his wife in all cases automatically gave up her nationality.
 If he then chose to take his children from the country, and acquired new nationality, the children's nationality would change to his new allegiance.
 Married women were prohibited from changing their children's nationality.
 The Constitution of 1831, repeated birth in the territory as the basis of nationality, but allowed foreigners to obtain a nationality card after three years of residency.
 Birthright nationality was expanded under the Constitution of 1839 to include children born to foreign parents, as long as they were enrolled in the civil registry by the time they reached majority, and to children born abroad to Bolivian fathers who were in service to the government.
 It also allowed foreigners to acquire nationality by simply renouncing their former allegiance and enrolling in the Bolivian civil registry.